Hasnat Abdullah: Political career

 In April 2025, Abdullah was reportedly involved in a heated altercation during a regional Awami League meeting in Barisal, concerning the nomination of candidates for upcoming municipal elections.
-Local reports indicated that Abdullah and senior leaders exchanged sharp words in front of media representatives, reflecting deepening divisions within the party’s southern committee.
+Local reports indicated that Abdullah and senior leaders exchanged sharp words in front of media representatives, reflecting deepening divisions within the party's southern committee.

+During the 2026 Bangladesh elections, historically Hasnat won all the polling stations in the Comilla-4, Debidwar constituency in the 13th National Parliament.
+He secured a decisive victory by obtaining 166,583 votes, while his nearest rival, Md A Jasim Uddin of the Gono Odhikar Parishad, received 49,885 votes.

+Personal life

+Abdullah got married on 12 October 2024.On 16 October 2025, he and his wife became parents to a newborn son, Hammad Abdullah Hamza, at a private hospital in Dhaka.